-- Hand out the Plan Worksheet.
+• Hand out the Plan Worksheet.
 They should now be able to see what building materials they will be able to use.
-Ask them to devise a system to keep water at a constant temperature. - Design Specifications: Today's challenge is to keep 100 ml of water at a relatively constant temperature.
-It should change by no more than 5 degrees over 5 minutes. - Explain the term "insulation" and ask the students to provide examples. - Why is insulation important in today's challenge?
+Ask them to devise a system to keep water at a constant temperature.

+- Design Specifications: Today's challenge is to keep 100 ml of water at a relatively constant temperature.
+It should change by no more than 5 degrees over 8 minutes. - Do we have to design differently for hot water than for cold water?
+[No.] - Why?
+[Because the insulation blocks the transfer of heat from a warm region to a cool region which is what heat wants to do.
+The system has no way of knowing which is "inside" and which is "outside" the thermos, only that heat flows from regions of higher temperatures to regions of lower temperatures.]

-Stage 4: CREATE (approximately 15 minutes)
+Stage 4: CREATE (approximately 10 minutes)